Vizepi/Vizepi.github.io/src/content/about.md

 title: About Me
-description: Short description of this page.
+description: Short bio of me.

 ## About Me

-This is a regular page, i.e. not a blog post.
-Feel free to delete this page, populate it with more content or generate more [pages like this](testpage.md).
+Hey, I'm Joe.
+I'm a game engine programmer from France, and I like to experiment in C++.